json-api/json-api/_format/1.1/index.md

 ### <a href="#content-negotiation-clients" id="content-negotiation-clients" class="headerlink"></a> Client Responsibilities

-Clients that include the JSON:API media type in their `Accept` header **MUST** specify the media type there at least once without the `profile` media type parameter.

 When processing a JSON:API response document, clients **MUST** ignore any parameters other than `ext` and `profile` parameters in the server's `Content-Type` header.

 ### <a href="#content-negotiation-servers" id="content-negotiation-servers" class="headerlink"></a> Server Responsibilities

-Servers **MUST** respond with a `415 Unsupported Media Type` status code if a request specifies the header `Content-Type: application/vnd.api+json` with any media type parameters other than `ext` or `profile`.
+If a request specifies the `Content-Type` header with the JSON:API media type, servers **MUST** respond with a `415 Unsupported Media Type` status code if that media type contains any media type parameters other than `ext` or `profile`.

+If a request's `Accept` header contains an instance of the JSON:API media type, servers **MUST** respond with a `406 Not Acceptable` status code if all instances of that media type are modified with a media type parameter other than `ext` or `profile`.

-Servers **MUST** respond with a `406 Not Acceptable` status code if a request's `Accept` header does not contain an instance of the JSON:API media type that the server is able to process.
+If a request's `Accept` header contains an instance of the JSON:API media type, servers **MUST** respond with a `406 Not Acceptable` status code if every instance of that media type is modified by the `ext` parameter and each contains at least one unsupported extension URI.

 ## <a href="#document-structure" id="document-structure" class="headerlink"></a> Document Structure